Looks like this event has already ended.

 The History Project is excited to announce that the 2012 recipient of the Lavender Rhino Award is Boston-based activist and filmaker Chris Mason.

 We also invite community members to join the 2012 HistoryMaker Awards Host Committee (either as an individual or as part of a couple).
 Members of the Host Committee help ensure that each HistoryMaker Awards event is a huge success!

 For more information about the HistoryMaker Awards event or benefits of joining the HistoryMaker Awards Host Committee, visit www.historyproject.org/historymakers2012.html or email email@example.com.

 When & Where

-Since 1980, The History Project has been documenting and preserving the history of Boston's GLBT communities, and sharing that information with GLBT individuals, organizations, allies, and the public.
+Since 1980, The History Project has been documenting and preserving the history of Boston's LGBTQ communities, and sharing that information with LGBTQ individuals, organizations, allies, and the public.